Zack Pinsent

 Zack Pinsent (born c.
-1994) is a British costumer who dresses in flamboyant and historical clothing from the 19th century.
+1994) is a British tailor and costumer who dresses in flamboyant and historical clothing from the 19th century.

 Biography

 Pinsent is a native of Hove, East Sussex, England.
 According to him, he started wearing historical clothes when he was 14 years old, after finding a box of his great-grandfather's old suits.

 He has collaborated with Colonial Williamsburg; Zack is also the owner of Pinsent Tailoring, usually commissioned by individuals and historical museums interested in historical fashion.

 During the COVID-19 pandemic, Pinsent started designing and selling history-themed face masks.